kamoshi/advent-of-code/2022/rust/README.md

 ### Unsafe count 😅
 1. Day 7: mutable pointer to parent stored in the tree node.
 Unsafe deref when traversing upwards

+### Notes to self
+- Day 8: Once again AoC reminded me that sometimes the simpler solution is easier and better